Bloom Bloom, Dana Lynn Harper, 2017. Chicken wire, flagging tape, parachord, zip ties, balloons.

 Click here for detailed images of the space

 Kutztown University of Pennsylvania, located an hour north of Philadelphia, and two hours west of New York City, has an enrollment of 10,000+ students.
-Each year, our College of Visual and Performing Arts awards approximately 225 undergraduate degrees in Communication Design, Fine Arts, Art Education, and Crafts.
+Each year, our College of Visual and Performing Arts awards over 200 undergraduate degrees in Communication Design, Fine Arts, Art Education, Crafts, Art History, and Applied Digital Arts.
 Our Visual Arts programs are accredited by the National Association of Schools of Art and Design.

 CRITERIA FOR SELECTION